 The Fire Chief and Building Official have reviewed a list of alternatives included as an exhibit to these findings.
-They concluded that Item 4e from the ORS to be adequate to abate the risk: "Uniform Alternate"
+They concluded that Item 4e from the ORS to be adequate to abate the risk: "Uniform Alternate Construction Standards for One- and Two-Family Dwellings.
+Uniform Alternate Construction Standards are limited to one or more of the following fire suppression and fire containment components: Provide fire separation containment in accordance with the default standards as set forth in the Wildland-Urban

-Construction Standards for One- and Two-Family Dwellings.
-Uniform Alternate Construction Standards are limited to one or more of the following fire suppression and fire containment components: Provide fire separation containment in accordance with the default standards as set forth in the Wildland-Urban Interface rules adopted by the Oregon Department of Forestry (see OAR 629-044-1060 (Default Standards))."
+Interface rules adopted by the Oregon Department of Forestry (see OAR 629-044-1060 (Default Standards))."
 This alternative building construction and inspection method would be acceptable until such time a secondary access is available.
 The structures built in Phases 2, 3, and 4 shall meet ORS 918-480-0125-4e implemented by 2021 Oregon Residential Specialty Code R327.
 At such time secondary access is available that meets Fire Code D107 standard construction may be performed and this alternative method end.
-Emergency vehicular access connection shall be available to the abutting City property to the north to provide the opportunity to meet fire code requirements.
-[Condition 31]
+[Condition]